dali-lab/orientation/README.md

 Favorite band: Fleetwood Mac
 Favorite code editor: Atom

+### Grace Dorgan
+Hi, I'm Grace
+I'm a '21 & a dev in the lab

 ### Justin Baltazar
 Hallo.
 I'm a '21!
 I like the color blue too, but my favorite code editor is VSCode >:)